Macalester College

+In 2023, the college offered 39 majors, 40 minors, and 11 concentrations.
+Students also have the option to design their own major.
+Macalester's sports teams compete in the NCAA Division III-level Minnesota Intercollegiate Athletic Conference.
+The college's 60-acre main campus is bordered by Summit Avenue to the north and St. Clair Avenue to the south.
+The 300-acre Ordway Field Station, a nature reserve and research station, is on the outskirts of the Twin Cities, along the Mississippi River.

 History

-Macalester College was founded by Rev. Dr. Edward Duffield Neill in 1874 with help from the Presbyterian Church in Minnesota.
-Neill had served as a chaplain in the Civil War and traveled to Minnesota Territory in 1849.
+Macalester College was founded by Edward Duffield Neill in 1874 with help from the Presbyterian Church in Minnesota.
+Neill had served as a chaplain in the American Civil War and traveled to Minnesota Territory in 1849.
 He became connected politically and socially.
 He went on to found two local churches, was appointed the first Chancellor of the University of Minnesota, and became the state's first superintendent of public education.
-In leaving the University of Minnesota Board of Regents he desired to build a religious college affiliated with the Presbyterian Church that would also be open to other Christian church members.
+In leaving the University of Minnesota Board of Regents he desired to build a religious college affiliated with the Presbyterian Church that would also be open to members of other Christian churches.

-The college's original name was Baldwin College; it was affiliated with the Baldwin School, a Presbyterian secondary school.
+The college's original name was Baldwin College and it was affiliated with the Baldwin School, a Presbyterian secondary school.
 After a large donation from Charles Macalester, a prominent businessman and philanthropist from Philadelphia, the institution was renamed Macalester College.
 Macalester donated a hotel, the Winslow House, as the first permanent classroom building.
 With additional funding from the Presbyterian Church and its trustees, Macalester College opened for courses in 1885 with five teachers, six freshmen, and 52 preparatory students.

 James Wallace joined the faculty in 1887 and later became president.
 He helped stabilize the college's finances and advance the institution.
 During his tenure, Macalester created a focus on a liberal arts curriculum.
 In 1897, Nellie A. Hope was the first woman appointed to the institution's newly organized music department.

-In 2008 Macalester publicly launched a $150 million campaign.
+In 2008, Macalester publicly launched a $150 million capital campaign.
 In 2009, construction was completed on Markim Hall, a new home for the Institute for Global Citizenship.
 Plans called for the building to qualify for Platinum certification under the Leadership in Energy and Environmental Design (LEED) system, a building rating system devised by the U.S. Green Building Council that evaluates structures' sustainability and environmental impact.
 In 2012, Macalester opened its renovated and expanded Janet Wallace Fine Arts Center.

-In 2020, Suzanne M. Rivera became the college's 17th president; she is the first woman and first Hispanic person to serve in the role.
+In 2020, Suzanne Rivera became the college's 17th president; she is the first woman and first Hispanic person to serve in the role.
+That year, the college also marked the conclusion of its "Macalester Moment" campaign, which raised more than $126 million in endowed funds, planned gifts, and current-use support.